CER-REC/esa-data-bank_banque-donnees-ees/Codes/Section_03_Table_and_Figure_Title_Extraction/README_titles.txt

 1) Get a list of unique project names and all pdf IDs .
 These lists are required in later analysis.
 This data is retrieved form the database, table esa.pdfs.

-2) Get all Table of Contents: go through all the pdfs (list from #1), identify table of comtents entries using regex expressions, and save these Table of Contents entries to a list of all extracted TOC titles.
+2) Get all Table of Contents: go through all the pdfs (list from #1), identify table of contents entries using regex expressions, and save these Table of Contents entries to a list of all extracted TOC titles.

 3) Assign TOC table titles to tables (tables are represented by a csv and all are listed in csvs table in the database).